 First of all, I hope that this Covid 19 disease is not affecting your families.
 I also wanted to tell you that the tourism sector is suffering a critical situation.
 I hope this is only a short term event that will not force me to close my blog for which I have been working for 7 years now.
 If you can, instead of canceling, try to postpone your trip.
 For my part, I will do my best to help you with all the information I can find.

 You can also read this post, What you need to know about the Covid-19 health crisis in New York City

 Who is affected by this measure against the propagation of Covid 19?

-It affects those who planned to travel between March 13, 2020 and April 11, 2020 after a stay in China, Iran, South Korea, Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Lithuania, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Monaco, San Marino, United Kingdom and Vatican City.
-If your trip is planned after April 12th, you should have no problems at the moment.
-I will be updating this information if necessary.
+It affects those who planned to travel on March 13, 2020 or after after a stay in China, Iran, South Korea, Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Lithuania, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Monaco, San Marino, United Kingdom and Vatican City.

 I cannot give you all the conditions for refunds and changes to flights with all companies.
 But from what I can find, click on the following links to know how to do it: